 Leaves: Medium sized oblong leaves 4-15 cm long by 1.5-6 cm wide with a petiole up to 2.5 cm.
 The veins above are impressed (sunken) giving a corrugated appearance to the leaf.
 The venation below is very prominent with the distinctive basal veins running very close to the leaf margin usually to half or more the length of the leaf.

 Fig: Small figs 0.8-1.2 cm diameter.
 Figs ripen orange to red.
 “The fig is unique in that the styles completely fill the fig interior and form a column leading to the ostiole where pollinators are trapped in a small cavity below the ostiolar bracts” Laman & Weiblen (1998).
 The figs may occur in dense conglomerations along the bare branches as well as in the leaf axils.

-The rare Scarlet-breasted Flowerpecker Prionochilus thoracicus which also prefers poor soils often feeds on the ripe figs of Ficus kochummeniana.
+The rare Scarlet-breasted Flowerpecker Prionochilus thoracicus which also inhabits areas with poor soils often feeds on the ripe figs of Ficus kochummeniana.

 (1) By the differing growth habit.
 F. kochummeniana grows as a strangling tree rather than climber whereas F. paracamptophylla, F. annulata and F. bracteata all grow as climbers.

 (2) By the distinctive venation of the basal veins on both sides of the leaf as described above.

 (3) Only two figs in Section Conosycea have both sunken side veins and sunken tertiary veins on the upper side of the leaf.
 These are Ficus forstenii and Ficus kochummeniana.
 The leaves of Ficus forstenii are much larger than those of Ficus kocuummeniana so they are very difficult to confuse.